unionai/unionai-docs/source/first-project/creating-a-union-project.md

-# Setting up the project on Union
+# Creating a Union project

+Projects in Union are used to organize and manage your workflows.

 You can create a new project in the Union web console that you can specify when you register workflows to Union.